divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 Testing can also be very difficult with this approach.
 In modern developments is increasingly more common to deploy your dependencies locally with docker, including recreating your database anytime you want, for example, when running integration tests.

-Chances are this is will be impossible with a monolithic database.
+Chances are this will be impossible with a monolithic database.
 Running the migration scripts on a 5 year behemoth could take a really long time, and filling test data in a database with tables spamming foreign keys around multiple places could be a complete nightmare.

 The advantage of this solution is that it is really fast to implement and fairly simple, making it less likely to fail, but also really hard to evolve.

 ## API on top of the database
-This is a very common solution, it have the advantage over accessing directly the database that versioning at the API level is easier.
-Changes in the database schema can be handle in the API instead of breaking the new service accessing the data directly.
+This is a very common solution, it have the advantage over the previous version in that versions is easier at the API level.
+Changes in the database schema can be handle in the API instead of breaking the new service if you where going directly to the D.B.

 ![](https://drive.google.com/uc?export=view&id=1uPeZsVl06or0f6RQlP9jy0pKlC2Lpt0H)

-It have the same problem of being a synchronous call, possible putting a heavy load on the database, and being prone network fails at critical moments.
+It have the same problem of being a synchronous call, possible putting a heavy load on the database, and being prone to network failures at critical moments.

 The testing can become a bit easier, by providing a 'sandbox' call where you return fake data.